FireRat666/51/scripts/FireScreenHelp.md

 ### Announcer Integration

-The FireScreen script can integrate with an external announcer.js script to provide in-world user announcements.
-This is an optional feature for space creators who want to broadcast events like users joining or leaving.
+The FireScreen script can provide in-world, spoken announcements for various activities.
+This feature works by dynamically loading an `announcer.js` script into your space.
+It is loaded only once, even if multiple screens have announcer flags enabled.

--   **`announce="true"`**: The primary flag to enable this feature.
-It loads the `announcer.js` script.
+You can enable different types of announcements:

--   **`announce-events="true"`**: Specifically enables announcements for user join/leave events.
-If `announce` is `true` and this is not set, it will default to `true`.
+-   **`announce="true"`**: Enables welcome messages when users join the space.
+This is the primary announcer flag.
--   **`announce-420="true"`**: Enables special, themed announcements if supported by the `announcer.js` script.
+-   **`announce-events="true"`**: Enables announcements for upcoming events listed on SideQuest.

-This feature works by dynamically adding the announcer.js script to your space.
-The FireScreen script will only load it once, even if multiple screens have the announce flag enabled.
+-   **`announce-420="true"`**: Enables special, 4:20-themed announcements for upcoming blaze times.

 ---
 This documentation is for FireScreen V2.
 For any issues or suggestions, please refer to the source repository.